Process Verification vs Process Validation: What’s the Difference?

 First, I want to note that process verification and validation are not the same thing as design verification and validation.
 The latter are performed as part of design controls, and have their own specific definitions and steps.

 To get some clarity around the difference between process verification and validation, let’s start by looking at the regulations.
-In this case, I’m talking about 21 CFR Part 820, otherwise known as the FDA’s Quality System Regulation (QSR).
+Since February 2, 2026, FDA’s quality system regulation is the QMSR, In this case, I’m talking about 21 CFR Part 820, which incorporates ISO 13485:2016 by reference.
+The definitions below originated in FDA’s legacy Quality System Regulation (QSR); the underlying concepts carry through unchanged into ISO 13485 and QMSR.

-In 820.3(aa) of the QSR, FDA defines verification as “confirmation by examination and provision of objective evidence that specified requirements have been fulfilled.”
-There is no specific definition of “process verification” in the QSR, but the general verification definition can be applied to processes as well as products or services.
+FDA’s legacy QSR (820.3(aa)) defined verification as “confirmation by examination and provision of objective evidence that specified requirements have been fulfilled” — a definition ISO 13485 shares.
+There is no separate definition of “process verification”; the general verification definition applies to processes as well as products or services.

 To verify that a process is working, you need to be able to provide some type of objective evidence—from a test or measurement, for instance—that proves the outcome of the process meets your specified requirements.